fchristian1/todosProjekts/README.md

 ## The App has the following internal structure:

 - Frontend:
-    - Components
+    - Components - for UI
-    - Services
+    - Services - for http requests
-    - Pages
+    - Pages - for routing
-    - Context
+    - Context - for global state management

 - Backend:
-    - Routes
+    - Routes - for routing
-    - Controllers
+    - Controllers - for handling requests
-    - Services
+    - Services - for business logic
-    - Models
+    - Models - for data structure
-    - Connectors
+    - Connectors - for connecting to the database
-    - Middlewares
+    - Middlewares - for handling requests before they reach the controllers
-    - Config
+    - Config - for configuration

 - Database:
-    - MongoDB
+    - MongoDB - for storing data

 ## The app in his first version(todosProject_v1) has the following architecture: